A Visual Guide to React Rendering - useMemo

 to the list of dependencies.

-Now we are back when we started.
+Now we're back where we started.
 Child re-renders even when user.name

 updates, which is an unrelated property for Child.
-To solve that we need to understand how useMemo
+To solve this, we need to understand how useMemo

 dependencies work.